outde-xyz/website/content/Tutorials/latex_petpeeves.md

 title = {Some paper on MGs}
 ```

-There is no easy way to convert this to Sentence Case if that's what the publisher wants.
+There is no easy way to convert this to Title Case if that's what the publisher wants.
 And if the publisher want's lowercase, you'll get *mgs* instead of *MGs*.

 Instead, it should be: